intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/cases/case-auditing.md

 # Description
 You can configure auditing object classes including tracking case history and comments.
-Unity allows to do it either through the default IBM Case Manager `CmAcmCaseComment` class or provided Unity custom class.
+Unity allows to do it through the default IBM Case Manager `CmAcmCaseComment` class and provided Unity custom class.

 If there is no permission to create FileNet custom classes, then default `CmAcmCaseComment` class is the only option.
 There is no visible difference on UI side between default `CmAcmCaseComment` class and Unity custom solution.
 Both options have the same capabilities.